Approved 2015; amended 2017; amended in 2021.

 - The term for each office begins January 1 and ends December 31.

-- The terms of office of the Secretary, Treasurer, and Editor of the Newsletter shall be two years.
+- The terms of office of the Secretary and the Treasurer, shall be two years.

-- In the event that the Vice-President, Secretary, Treasurer, or Editor is unable to serve, the President shall appoint a member to serve out the remainder of the term.
+- In the event that the Vice-President, Secretary, or Treasurer is unable to serve, the President shall appoint a member to serve out the remainder of the term.
+A vacated Past-President position shall not be appointed.

 Duties of officers